John Wynn Davidson: Davidson's raid

-Beginning November 27, 1864, Davidson was ordered to lead a 4,000 strong cavalry raid from Union held Baton Rouge to sever the M & O Railroad near State Line, Mississippi.
-The raid was intended to divert resources away from Confederate John Bell Hood's operations near Nashville and to threaten and harass Mobile.
+Beginning November 27, 1864, Davidson was ordered to lead a 4,000 strong cavalry raid from the Union Army held Baton Rouge, to sever the M & O Railroad near State Line, Mississippi.
+The raid was intended to divert resources away from Confederate John Bell Hood's operations near Nashville, and to threaten and harass Mobile.
 Additionally, the raid was to support Sherman's March to the Sea by requiring the Confederates to keep resources in the Mobile theater of operations.
-After departing Baton Rouge Davidson's forces reached Greensburg capturing several Confederate prisoners, on November 29, 1864, then to Tangipahoa where they captured a confederate conscript camp and destroyed the New Orleans, Jackson, Great Northern Railroad.
+After departing Baton Rouge Davidson's forces reached Greensburg capturing several Confederate prisoners, on November 29, 1864, then to Tangipahoa where they captured a confederate conscript camp and destroyed the New Orleans, Jackson Great Northern Railroad.

-On December 3, 1864 Davidson's Raiders crossed the Pearl River and entered Marion County, Mississippi occupying Columbia the next day.
+On December 3, 1864, Davidson's Raiders crossed the Pearl River and entered Marion County, Mississippi, occupying Columbia the next day.
 While in Columbia the cavalry foraged extensively in the area.
 General Davidson then ordered a diversionary feint toward's Monticello, Mississippi led by Major Seth Remington.
 After engaging in a brief skirmish outside Columbia Davidson's forces headed east towards Augusta.
 Upon Davidson's arrival receipt of certain intelligence made him alter his plans.
 An excerpt from Davidson's official report provides:

 "The day after my arrival at Augusta I found Mobile papers containing full accounts of our strength and design and our daily progress and marches were telegraphed to Meridian Where Gen. R. Taylor had his headquarters, and to Mobile."
 As a result, Davidson decided to divide his command, sending a small element of the 2nd New York Veteran Cavalry, 1st Louisiana Cavalry, and a detachment of the 11th New York Cavalry under the command of Lt.
 Col. Asa Gurney north via Leakesville to destroy telegraph lines and a bridge on the Mobile and Ohio at State Line near the Alabama line, while he continued on toward Farley's Ferry.